abhijith65/todoapp/README.md

 Display the list of tasks in a scrollable view.
 Persist data (so the list of tasks remains available after the app is closed).

-Each time a new task is created whole list is refreshed and have sort again.
 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)